Published 17 May 2021

 type=adinterest – this is the syntax to list all the interests with a chosen keyword.
 There are other types as well, you can find details in the API documentation.

 q=[Cat]– this is the keyword we’re looking for.
 You can type anything else here which makes more sense for your business.

-I hope based on these few tricks your Facebook campaigns will scale fast and you’ll never waste any money on the wrong audience.
+I hope based on these few tricks your Facebook campaigns will scale fast without wasting resources on the wrong audience, regardless if you own a small business or a large conglomerate.
 If you’re interested in more tips on how to implement Facebook Pixel (and others too) using the data layer and Google Tag Manager – go ahead and visit this blog post: https://hiredigital.com/blog/google-tag-manager-data-layer.